Beth-Watt/Beth-Watt/README.md

 ## Hi, I'm Elizabeth 👋🏾

-For 15+ years in education (8 of them as an Orientation and Mobility Specialist), I helped blind and visually impaired individuals navigate the physical world safely.
+For 16+ years in education (8 of them as an Orientation and Mobility Specialist), I helped blind and visually impaired individuals navigate the physical world safely.
 I taught people to read environments, assess risk in real time, and make confident decisions with incomplete information.
 Now I'm bringing that same mindset to cybersecurity.
 The transition isn't as unexpected as it sounds.
 Threat detection is environmental scanning.
 Incident response is triage at a dangerous intersection.
 A misconfigured permission is a few degrees off course — small, until it isn't.
 I've been doing the analog version of this work for a long time.

-## 🔧 What I'm Working On
+## 🔧 Current Learning Road Map

+- Google Cybersecurity Professional Certificate — November 2025
-- Finishing the IBM Hands-On Linux & Shell Scripting course
+- IBM Hands-On Linux & Shell Scripting — April 2026
+- Cisco NetAcad Cybersecurity Defense Analyst (Splunk) — In Progress
+- Wireshark Labs — Up Next
+- TryHackMe SOC Level 1 Path — Summer 2026
-- Building out this portfolio with lab documentation from my Google Cybersecurity Certificate work
+- Building out this portfolio with hands-on lab documentation — Ongoing
-- Starting the TryHackMe SOC Level 1 path next

 ## 🛡️ Certifications

 - CompTIA Security+ — March 2026
-- Google Cybersecurity Professional Certificate (all 9 courses) — November 2025

 ## 📁 What's in This GitHub